john-mangiaracina/TinyML-CustomKeywordSpotting/README.md

 #  Fedora install

 If the user does not have access to a system running Fedora, they should use a VM.
 The solution was tested on a system running Fedora on bare metal, but this is not required.
 If you do not have Fedora installed on bare metal, consider a Virtual Machine (VM).
 If you do not have a preference and especially if you are new to VMs, I suggest <a href="https://www.virtualbox.org/">VirtualBox.</a>  Installs are available for MacOS, Linux, and Windows.
+There are an abundance of tutorials available to get you started.

-If you need an .iso image of Fedora Workstation, it is available <a href="https://fedoraproject.org/workstation/">here.</a>
+If you need an .iso image of Fedora Workstation, it is available <a href="https://fedoraproject.org/workstation/">here.</a>  There are an abundance of tutorials available to get you started.

-#  Andaconda install
+#  Anaconda install

-To install
+Once you have Fedora setup, you will want to download Anaconda from within Fedora.
+Anaconda is available <a href="https://www.anaconda.com/">here.</a>  Since you will be installing this on Fedora, you will want to go <a href="https://docs.anaconda.com/free/anaconda/install/linux/">here for information about the install.</a>

+As a prerequisite, you will want to run the following code:

+sudo dnf install libXcomposite libXcursor libXi libXtst libXrandr alsa-lib mesa-libEGL libXdamage mesa-libGL libXScrnSaver xxd

+from the command line.
+I am recommending you do the install with sudo because you will not want to install anaconda from root.
+Note the first series of executable code is required to run anaconda, and the last application xxd is required to be system installed for this lab.

+This jupyter notebook assumes that the user follows all defaults.
+This is because we will be changing some of the installed conda files and we need the files to be in the correct directory for the code to run correctly.

+Once you have verified your conda install, close the terminal.
+Then launch your terminal program again.

+Now, the fun begins!

+#  Create a virtual developer environment

+Now that